eval-protocol/python-sdk/development/readiness/remote_evaluation_setup_plan.md

 # Plan: Remote Evaluation with Secrets

-This document outlines plans related to remote evaluation capabilities in `reward-kit`.
+This document outlines plans related to remote evaluation capabilities in `eval-protocol`.
 It first covers the setup for a local demonstration using automated tunneling (Serveo.net), and then details a future vision for first-class support of self-hosted remote evaluators on cloud platforms like GCP and AWS.

 ## Part 1: Local Remote Evaluation Demo (Serveo.net Tunneling) - Status: DONE